Types of Degrees General Agriculture Majors Are Getting

 Online General Agriculture Programs

-In the 2018-2019 academic year, 186 schools offered some type of general agriculture program.
+In 2018-2019, 186 schools offered a agriculture program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|